nov-solutions/sol-web/README.md

 6. Execute `cert.sh` in the root directory to generate a TLS certificate for the domain.
 Rename the output private key to `app-key` and place it in the root directory

-7. Run `make key-pair` in the root directory to generate an SSH key pair.
-Rename the output private key to `app-key` and place it in the root directory
+7. Run `make key-pair` in the root directory to generate an SSH key pair

 8. Push code to the master branch of the repository to initialize the project's files on the AWS EC2 instance